Scars may take several weeks to a few months to heal completely, but there are treatments available to reduce their appearance

 The First 24 Hours: Essential Care Tips

-The first 24 hours post-surgery are critical in the healing process.
+The first 24 hours post-surgery are critical in the lip lift healing process.
 Your surgeon will recommend minimal movement of the mouth and adherence to prescribed care to reduce the initial swelling and prevent stress on the lip lift incisions.
 Keeping the head elevated and applying cold compresses can significantly reduce noticeable swelling.

 Managing Swelling and Inflammation